helidon-io/helidon/declarative/README.md

 ### Implementation

 Each constraint has a dedicated validator provider service, with (default-weight - 30) weight.
-The providers are annotated with a named annotation that matches the constraint annotation.
+The providers are qualified with `@Service.NamedByType(ConstraintAnnotation.class)` for the constraint they implement.

 This allows our users to override the implementation using their custom services.